 Most medicines used to treat Parkinson’s disease either stimulate the production of dopamine or trick the brain into thinking it is producing dopamine by acting on dopamine receptors.
 Levodopa, which is often used as the first treatment for Parkinson’s, produces dopamine when metabolized by the body.
 Unfortunately, levodopa can lose its effectiveness rather quickly.
 Dopamine agonist drugs, such as rotigotine, pergolide, cabergoline, and bromocriptine, are also used to stimulate dopamine receptors in the brain.

 Experts suggest a diet rich in antioxidants may help protect the dopamine-producing neurons of the brain.
 Tiny molecules known as free radicals can damage cells and tissue.
 These molecules have a special affinity for attacking dopamine-producing cells.
 Antioxidants act as scavengers that seek out and destroy free radicals, which can help your loved one lose less dopamine-producing cells over time.
 Some examples of antioxidant-rich foods include:

 Omega-3 fatty acids, such as those found in fish, are also essential nutrients for virtually all tissues in the body.
 You should encourage your loved one to eat fish at least twice a week.

 If you loved one has been diagnosed with Parkinson’s disease, it’s important he or she receives specialized care to manage its symptoms.
 At Home Care Assistance, our hourly and live-in caregivers can assist with mobility, provide medication reminders, prepare nutritious meals, and help with many other important daily tasks.
-For more information on in-home care Fort Myers families trust, please call one of our qualified Care Managers at 239.449.4701 today.
+For more information on home care Fort Myers families trust, please call one of our qualified Care Managers at 239.449.4701 today.